-Patients are interviewed by a therapist at Behavioral Health of the Palm Beaches in an open and honest one-on-one session.
+During a motivational interviewing session, the patient will sit one-on-one with a trained therapist and have an open and honest conversation.
 Our therapists ask patients about life goals and past behavior to help them develop an understanding of the gap between who they are as addicts and who they want to be.
-This line of questioning is intended to show them the consequences of their addiction in hopes it will prompt patients to make change.
+This line of questioning is intended to show patients the consequences of their addiction in hopes that it will prompt them to make changes for themselves.

-Motivational interviewing is not meant to be confrontational: it’s meant to be inspiring to patients who may feel that their current situation is what is preventing them from reaching their life-long goals.
-Our hope is to encourage the readiness to change within the patient, rather than having it forced onto them.
+Motivational interviewing for substance abuse disorders is not meant to be confrontational.
+Instead it is meant to be inspiring to patients who may feel that their current situation is what is preventing them from reaching their life-long goals.
+Our hope is to encourage the readiness to change within the patient rather than having it forced onto them.

 - Empathy: The counselor seeks to understand the nature of the addiction from the patient’s point of view.